 Bulgaria and Romania have been granted full membership in the Schengen Area by the European Union.
 Citizens of these countries will be able to travel freely inside the passport-free area of Europe as of January 1, 2025.
 For both nations, this milestone marks the end of a 13-year odyssey that started in 2011 when the European Commission initially determined they were ready to join.

 With the approval, years of political obstacles have come to an end.
-At first, their accession was resisted by powerful EU nations like France and Germany.
+Initially, their accession was opposed by powerful EU nations, such as France and Germany.
 As resistance gradually diminished, Austria emerged as the main obstacle.

 After Bulgaria and Romania signed a “border protection package” in Budapest, Austria revoked its veto.
 Temporary land border inspections and the deployment of border guards at the Bulgarian-Turkish border are part of this arrangement.